I beg to move,

 I thank my right hon.
 Friend for bringing this debate to the Chamber today.
 As many Members will know, my predecessor Baroness Tessa Jowell is campaigning, in the face of the cancer that she is dealing with, for greater international research and access to dynamic trials and new treatments for patients suffering from brain tumours.
 Does my right hon.
 Friend agree that Brexit puts at risk exactly that kind of international collaboration—that access to data sharing and to international scientific research—that patients suffering from brain tumours and many other conditions need to see move forward, not backwards?
 This is a grave threat from Brexit.

 Before I call Ben Bradshaw, let me say that we have sufficient time, given the number of people who want to speak, but may I please ask that interventions are to the point and brief?

 Our Committee also recognised that the Government have ruled out, so far, continued membership of the customs union and the single market.
 In the absence of a change of mind from the Government, the Committee concluded that the least damaging Brexit for our NHS will be for us to keep the closest possible regulatory alignment with the rest of the EU in the long term.
-A majority of the Committee would probably have liked our recommendations to be stronger on that and to include keeping open the option of an EEA-type relationship in the long term.
+A majority of the Committee would probably have liked our recommendations to be stronger on that and to include keeping open the option of an European economic area-type relationship in the long term.
 However, as Committee members we recognised that it is much more powerful for a Select Committee to agree a unanimous report, which ours is, rather than to disagree on a contested one.